andrecavalcantebr/cplus/docs/cplus_specs.md

 # C Code Generation

 * All visibilities become public structs in C.
 * Encapsulation is guaranteed by the transpiler, not at runtime.
+  * The programmer can be use of opaque types to enable real encapsulation in C, but he/she needs use heap allocation/deallocation
 * Virtual methods → vtable function pointers.
 * `#line` used to map _errors/warnings_ to `.cplus` sources.
   * Forward: real line in `.cplus`.